quincycs/aws-cdk-q-starter/README.md

 AWS, Clusters, LoadBalancing, AutoScaling, Containers, Infrastructure as Code, oh my!

 AWS CDK brings all the various AWS services together into something managable by small teams.
 This project is a quick example of how you can use the CDK to build a API to query DyDB.

+![diagram](https://user-images.githubusercontent.com/2924643/107100595-bd7b6480-67c9-11eb-898b-a0c1e07a73c5.png)

-Without changes, the API is using the nodejs-app/ codebase hosted in fargate and exposed publically via an API gateway.
+Without changes, the API is using the nodejs-app/ codebase.
 You can use the java-app/ codebase instead with only needing to change the folder path reference in 'cdk-app/src/index.ts'.

-![diagram](https://user-images.githubusercontent.com/2924643/107100595-bd7b6480-67c9-11eb-898b-a0c1e07a73c5.png)

 # DEV_MODE = true